Sexy Butternut Squash Dahl Recipe with Cashew

 Why this butternut squash dal recipe is a great choice for date night

 I like this warming recipe as a choice for an autumn or winter day.
 The heat from the chiles will warm the body from the inside out.
 That’s one of the reasons the spice is among my favorite aphrodisiacs.
-Clove, one of the other spices Nandita incorporates into this recipe, is also known for its powers to warm the body.
+Clove, one of the other spices Nandita incorporates into this recipe, is also known for its power to warm the body.
 And the turmeric, also an aphrodisiac, will help naturally boost your immune system during the cold and flu months.
 Together, they add up to make this one surprisingly sexy dish!

 Vegan Cashew and Butternut Squash Dahl